Fathom, Camille Utterback (2025)

 Future support

-Fellows are encouraged to propose the courses they develop to their home department(s) for the following academic year.
+Fellows are encouraged to propose course ideas that emerge from program participation to their home department(s) for a subsequent academic year.
 SAI will gladly cross-list any department-approved courses (ARTSINST) and will have limited funds available to support course activities and materials.
 Please note, SAI is not able to provide funding to cover instructor salaries, and all courses will require approval of at least one home department.

 aC Fellow-Initiated Workshops & Activities